compositeurdigital/compositeurdigital.github.io/UX/en/user_guide/webactivities.md

 # Web activities

-Web activities is a functionality that makes able an animator to exchange ideas through post-it and/or files with other users who participate at the same session.
+Web activities allow presenter to exchange ideas through post-it and/or files with other users who participate at the same session.

-## Point of view: animator ##
+## Point of view: presenter ##

 ![pres_icon_webactivity.JPG](../img/pres_icon_webactivity.JPG)